 What Are the Degrees of Sexual Offenses in Omaha?

-Within Nebraska’s sexual assault statute are three levels of charges: first-degree, second-degree, and third-degree.
-The level a person will be charged with, and the corresponding penalties, will depend on the circumstances surrounding the alleged act.
+There are three levels of sexual assault charges in Nebraska: first-degree, second-degree, and third-degree.
+The type of offense you are charged with, and the corresponding penalties, will depend on the circumstances surrounding the alleged act.

 This level of offense also involves unwanted sexual contact.
 For a charge to fall into this category, it must have resulted in a serious bodily injury.
 As a Class IIA felony, this is punishable by up to 20 years in prison.